 X Don’t remove any suspected asbestos-containing products and try to dispose of them at your local council’s refuse site.

 X Never sweep asbestos dust or debris as this sends asbestos fibres into the air.

 What is Magna doing about asbestos?

-As properties become empty, and as part of our stock condition surveying programme, we assess the condition of any asbestos.
+As homes become empty, and as part of our surveying programme, we assess the condition of any asbestos.
 We may remove it, encapsulate it or leave it if it is in good condition.
-Over the last few years we have visited all homes over a certain age to check if there is any asbestos present.
-We have provided the tenants with information about any asbestos present.
+Over the last few years we have visited all homes over a certain age to check if there is any asbestos present and provided our customers with information about any asbestos present in their home.

 When a property is inspected if it is suspected that any material contains asbestos then samples may be taken and analysed.
 Asbestos containing material will be reviewed regularly.
 If the material is damaged or is a risk due to its location, then we will take immediate action to deal with it in a safe and appropriate way.